ethicalAndroid/Snake-Eyed-Heroes/Character-Creation.md

 A Talent is a custom Challenge that the character can use.
 Challenges using Talents always have a Difficulty rating of 3.
 Choose what the challenge is, and the Outcome.
 The Danger level is set in the moment, depending on circumstance.

-You cannot roll **Kill** or **Survive** using a Talent.
+You cannot roll to **Kill** or to **Survive** using a Talent.

-For example:
+Example talents:

 - Charm someone: Friendly Outcome
 - Pick a lock: Helpful Outcome
 - Climb a Wall: Sneaky Outcome
+- Burn something: Destructive Outcome

+### Life

 Each Hero has 2 Life.
 When a Hero has no Life left, they die.